Mis à jour le 21 June 2023.

 Klipsch also offers several slim architectural speakers, including the Klispch SLM-3400-C which is less than 4cm thick!
 It has a 4” IMG (graphite and copper) cone driver, which is also used on the Reference Series speakers.
 A 1” aluminum dome tweeter loaded in a Tractrix acoustic horn is also included, offering optimal directivity.

-Which built-in or rack mini amplifier should you use to power these speakers?
+Which mini integratable or rack amplifier should you use to power these speakers?

 If you want to use in-wall/in-ceiling speakers for more discretion, perhaps you want to hide the amplifier too.
 Some models are perfect for this, notably WiFi/Bluetooth amps.
 As long as they integrate a digital amplifier that doesn’t heat up too much, they can be easily hidden in a technical rack, or simply in a cabinet.
 Or even in a specially designed compartment in a wall or suspended ceiling, with a discreet access hatch.

-Among the most suitable amplifiers for discreet integration are the Marmitek BoomBoom 460 and Tangent Ampster BT II ultra-compact Bluetooth models, as well as the Bluetooth, AirPlay and DLNA compatible Artsound Smart Hyde.
+Among the most suitable amplifiers for discreet integration are the Tangent Ampster BT II and Artsound Smart Hyde ultra-compact Bluetooth models, which are Bluetooth, AirPlay and DLNA compatible.
 It is best to install them somewhere that is easy to access in case you need to adjust the volume, for example.

 In-wall speakers: hi-fi and home theater versatility

 In-wall speakers can be installed in hollow partitions.
 That could be a wood panel, an MDF panel or even plasterboard.
-In-wall speakers can be used for both hi-fi and home theater systems.
+They can also be used for both hi-fi and home theater systems.
 The left and right speakers should be placed on either side of the TV and the center speaker is placed below or above the screen.
-The center speaker can also be placed behind an acoustically transparent screen in an installation with a projector.
+It is also possible to place the center speaker behind an acoustically transparent screen in an installation with a projector.
 The micro perforated fabric allows the sound to pass through the screen without losing any frequencies.

 The Focal 100 IW6 is equipped with a 6.5” Polyglass cone midbass driver and an aluminum inverted dome tweeter.
 The acoustic performance of these two drivers can be adjusted using a switch on the front panel.